puppetlabs/puppet-docs/source/puppet/4.6/reference/man/epp.md

 If no arguments are given, the stdin is read (unless it is attached to a terminal)</p>

 <p>If multiple templates are given, they are separated with a header indicating the
 name of the template.
-This can be surpressed with the option --no-header.
+This can be suppressed with the option --no-header.
-The option --[no-]header has no effect whe a single template is dumped.</p>
+The option --[no-]header has no effect when a single template is dumped.</p>

-<p>When debugging the epp parser itself, it may be useful to surpress the valiation
+<p>When debugging the epp parser itself, it may be useful to suppress the validation
 step with the <code>--no-validate</code> option to observe what the parser produced from the given source.</p>